Social media plays whack-a-mole with Russia interference

 Much like during the Cold War — when Soviet agents once pretended to be the Ku Klux Klan to stoke racial division — the strategy remains to “strengthen the fringes, boosting the far right extremists and far left extremists at the same time,” Rid said.

 Facebook has not said who’s responsible for the latest influence campaign.
 The fake accounts, however, resemble those created from 2014 through 2016 by the Internet Research Agency, a so-called troll farm based in St. Petersburg, Russia.
-In February, U.S. special counsel Robert Mueller indicted 13 people , all of them associated with the IRA, for plotting to disrupt the 2016 election.
+In February, U.S. special counsel Robert Mueller indicted 13 people associated with the IRA for plotting to disrupt the 2016 election.

 The Atlantic Council, a Washington-based think tank that works with Facebook to analyze disinformation around elections worldwide, analyzed eight of the 32 pages and accounts a day before Facebook shut them down.
 While researchers found the pages left “few clues to their identities” compared to Russian accounts Facebook shut down in April, they noticed that more posts avoided English text in favor of memes or other graphics.